|Alma mater:||University of Portsmouth|

 Social history of Gibraltar's civilian population and the development of the Gibraltarian identity.

 Tyson Lee Holmes, BSc (Hons) heads the Museum’s Administration Department but his roles also include being Assistant Education Officer and Senior Researcher within the Museum’s Education and Natural History Departments respectively.
 Tyson has a Bachelor of Science Honours degree from the University of Portsmouth which he completed in 2008.
 He later worked within Gibraltar’s Financial Services industry specialising in trust and company administration.
-With the experience gained in this field, Tyson joined the team at the Gibraltar Museum in 2014 to lead the Administration Department, dealing with the day-to-day running of the Museum and related business.
+With the experience gained in this field, Tyson joined the team at the Gibraltar National Museum in 2014 to lead the Administration Department, dealing with the day-to-day running of the Museum and related business.
 In his role as Assistant Education Officer, Tyson works closely with the Director with responsibility for education, Dr Geraldine Finlayson to develop and deliver the Museum’s various educational programmes promoting Gibraltar’s rich history, culture, heritage and nature among children and adults alike.
 In his role as Senior Researcher, under the direction of the Museum’s Chief Scientist Prof Clive Finlayson and Director of Natural History Stewart Finlayson, Tyson is currently reading for a PhD at the University of Gibraltar. studying the behavioural ecology of bats, swifts and crag martins in Gibraltar.
-Tyson is also the Museum’s representative for Ice Age Europe – an active network of archaeological sites rich in Ice Age heritage and affiliated museums or visitor centres across Europe.

 Tyson became a founding member of the Gibraltar Museum Caving Unit (GMCU) as volunteer Secretary and Committee Member in 2011 cataloguing and surveying many of Gibraltar’s caves as well as researching their historical uses.
 Prior to the formation of the unit, the official list of the caves of Gibraltar totalled 154.
 Since the formation of the GMCU, Tyson's work has helped to increase the number of recorded cave sites in Gibraltar to over 200.